storyprotocol/documentation/docs/Introduction/ai-agents-on-story/using-cursor-with-story.md

 ## Add Story Docs

-Adding Story docs can let you specifically refer to Story features when building your app.
+Adding Story docs lets you interact with our docs directly and get the most accurate answers to your questions.

 1. Go to Cursor Settings > Features > Docs and click "+ Add new doc"